 Post-traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a natural emotional response to actual or threatened serious harm to oneself or others.
-PTSD can affect people of any age, gender and culture.
-PTSD can happen if someone has directly experienced the traumatic event(s) and learns that the traumatic event(s) happened to a close family member or close friend.
-Also, witnessing a traumatic event (s) as they occurred to others, experiencing repeated or extreme exposure to aversive details of the traumatic event(s) like first responders.
-PTSD symptoms may not appear until several months, even years.
-PTSD can disrupt people's everyday activities or ability to function.
+Post-traumatic stress disorder (PTSD) is a natural emotional response to truly serious harm or threat to oneself or others.
+PTSD can affect people of all ages, gender identities, sexual orientations, and religious beliefs.
+PTSD can occur if someone directly experienced the traumatic event or learned that the traumatic event happened to a close family member or friend.
+In addition, witnessing one or more traumatic events, or experiencing repeated or extreme exposure to aversive details of the traumatic event, as in the cases of first responders, can cause PTSD.
+PTSD symptoms can appear months or years later.
+PTSD can significantly disrupt the lives of those who suffer from it.

 PTSD can lead to:

-Intrusion
+Intrusion Symptoms

 -